gmacario/gmacario.github.io/_drafts/update-openwrt-on-arduino-yun.md

 ar7240>
 ```

-If you press <SPACE> during the boot you will get to the U-Boot prompt, otherwise Linino will boot.
+You may press SPACE during the boot to stop at the U-Boot prompt, otherwise Linino will automatically boot.

-Press <RETURN> to get a login from the serial console
+Press RETURN to get a login from the serial console:

 ```
 [   40.690000] fuse init (API version 7.18)